 The Board of Directors of the La Pine Rural Fire Protection District will hold a Regular Board Meeting on Thursday, June 8, 2023, at 9:00 a.m. at the fire station located at 51550 Huntington Road, La Pine.
 Requests for public comment must be made in writing by US Mail or by emailing email@example.com and must be received by 3 p.m. the day prior to the meeting.
 The Zoom link for the meeting.

-The La Pine Rural Fire Protection District's next Board of Directors meeting will be held Thursday, July 14, at 9:00 a.m.
-This meeting will be held at La Pine Fire District's main station located at 51550 Huntington Road, La Pine.
-We encourage the public to attend.
-Meeting locations are accessible to persons with disabilities.
-Requests for an interpreter for the hearing impaired or for other accommodations for persons with disabilities should be made at least 48 hours before the meeting at 51590 Huntington Road.
+The meeting location is accessible to persons with disabilities.
+Complete agendas or request for interpreter for the hearing impaired or for the accommodations for persons with disabilities should be made at least 48 hours before the meeting through the district administrative office at 51590 Huntington Road, La Pine.

-“Minimizing pain, suffering and the loss of life & property through prevention, fire suppression, rescue & emergency medical services".
+“Minimizing pain, suffering and the loss of life & property through prevention, fire suppression, rescue & emergency medical services.”